View Document Text

 Essex Financial has implemented a Code of Ethics (the “Code”) that defines the Advisor’s fiduciary commitment to

-developed to provide general ethical guidelines and specific instructions regarding the Advisor’s duties to each Client.
+was developed to provide general ethical guidelines and specific instructions regarding the Advisor’s duties to each

-Essex Financial and its Supervised Persons owe a duty of loyalty, fairness and good faith towards each Client.
-It is
+Client.
+Essex Financial and its Supervised Persons owe a duty of loyalty, fairness and good faith towards each

-the obligation of Essex Financial’s Supervised Persons to adhere not only to the specific provisions of the Code, but
+Client.
+It is the obligation of Essex Financial’s Supervised Persons to adhere not only to the specific provisions of

-also to the general principles that guide the Code.
-The Code covers a range of topics that address employee ethics
+the Code, but also to the general principles that guide the Code.
+The Code covers a range of topics that address

 B. Personal Trading with Material Interest

-sell the same securities that may be recommended to and purchased on behalf of Clients.
-Essex Financial does not
+or sell the same securities that may be recommended to and purchased on behalf of Clients.
+Essex Financial does

-act as principal in any transactions.
-In addition, the Advisor does not act as the general partner of a fund, or advise
+not act as principal in any transactions.
+In addition, the Advisor does not act as the general partner of a fund, or

-an investment company.
-Essex Financial does not have a material interest in any securities traded in Client accounts.
+advise an investment company.
+Essex Financial does not have a material interest in any securities traded in Client

 C. Personal Trading in Same Securities as Clients